salesforcecli/plugin-signups/messages/snapshot.get.md

 # description

 Snapshot creation can take a while.
 Use this command with the snapshot name or ID to check its creation status.
-Once the status changes to Active, you can use the snapshot to create scratch orgs.
+After the status changes to Active, you can use the snapshot to create scratch orgs.

 To create a snapshot, use the "<%= config.bin %> org create snapshot" command.
 To retrieve a list of all snapshots, use "<%= config.bin %> org list snapshot".